Glenville State University

 Glenville State University (GSU) is a public college in Glenville, West Virginia, United States.

 History

 Glenville State University was founded in 1872 as a branch of West Virginia Normal School.
 It became known as "Glenville State Normal School".
 It served the higher education needs of central West Virginia.
 By 1910, the college enrollment had exceeded the population of Glenville and grew into a full four-year college by 1931.

 The Glenville State College Alumni Center, known as the John E. Arbuckle House, was listed on the National Register of Historic Places in 1991.

-On February 22, 2022, legislators changed the name of the institution to Glenville State University.
+On February 22, 2022, legislators changed the name of the institution from Glenville State College, which it had been known as since 1943, to Glenville State University.